 (b) may be represented by a legal practitioner.

-(2) In this section, “party” includes an intervener.
+(2) In this section, party includes an intervener.

 (3) A person who is not a legal practitioner within the meaning of this Act but engages in the practice of the law outside the State shall not appear as agent in proceedings before the Court.